The Smoke (film)

-The Smoke, also known as Two Days in the Smoke (worldwide title outside UK/Ireland: London Payback), is a British crime thriller film starring Matt Di Angelo, Lili Bordán, Stephen Marcus, Lindsay Armaou, Anna Passey and Alan Ford.
+The Smoke, also known as Two Days in the Smoke (worldwide title outside UK/Ireland: London Payback), is a 2014 British crime thriller film directed by Ben Pickering and starring Matt Di Angelo, Lili Bordán, Stephen Marcus, Lindsay Armaou, Anna Passey and Alan Ford.
+It was written by Darren Ripley.

 Plot

-Lawyer Brad Walker (Matt Di Angelo) is having a bad day.
-His girlfriend Sasha (Anna Passey) has left him for a mate of his.
+Lawyer Brad Walker is having a bad day.
+His girlfriend Sasha has left him for a mate of his.
 And he's lost his job.
 While drowning his sorrows, Brad overhears a conversation between two drug dealers.
-In a moment of madness, Brad decides to steal thousands of pounds from their boss Jack (Alan Ford), an intimidating gangster who will stop at nothing to get his money back and exact retribution on the one who took it.
+In a moment of madness, Brad decides to steal thousands of pounds from their boss Jack, an intimidating gangster who will stop at nothing to get his money back and exact retribution on the one who took it.